theMILOlab/SPTCR-Seq-Pipeline/README.md

 ## Installation

+We recommend using the Conda C++ Drop-In package manager mamba (https://github.com/mamba-org/mamba) to resolve all the Dependencies faster.
+Execute the following Installation steps from conda base environment to automatically install the package manager.
-We recommend using the Conda C++ Drop-In package manager mamba to resolve all the Dependencies faster.
-Just install as followed and subsequently, simply change installation commands from 'conda install ...' to 'mamba install ...'.
+If you want to do installation by hand, just install as followed and subsequently, simply change your installation commands from 'conda install ...' to 'mamba install ...'.

 ```
 conda install mamba -n base -c conda-forge
 ```
-/media/jkbuntu/SAMSUNG2TB/Dropbox/KBJasim/Projects/Capture_Sequencing/Github SPTCR-seq Pipeline/SPTCR-Seq-Pipeline

 For Installation:
 1. Clone this Repository with

         git clone https://github.com/theMILOlab/SPTCR-Seq-Pipeline.git

-2. Setup an Environment called "SPTCR_ENV" with all Dependencies and build Tools from Source:
+2. Execute setup.sh to setup an Environment "SPTCR_ENV" with all Dependencies and build Tools from Source: cd ./SPTCR-Seq-Pipeline
-3.
-        cd ./SPTCR-Seq-Pipeline
         ./setup.sh

 !!
-If you have problems compiling RATTLE (especially contained spoa) from source see ./TOOLS/change_c++ versions.txt for some notes on how to maintain multiple compiler and c++ versions on your computer and to compile RATTLE.!!
+If you have problems compiling RATTLE (especially contained spoa) from source see ./TOOLS/change_c++ versions.txt for some notes on how to maintain multiple compiler and c++ versions on your computer and to compile RATTLE.
+Also check the issue section of RATTLE (https://github.com/comprna/RATTLE) !!

-3. For parallel processing in correction step do: sudo apt-get install parallel
+1. For parallel processing in correction step do: sudo apt-get install parallel

-4. Activate Environment to run the Pipeline conda activate -n SPTCR_ENV
+2. Activate Environment to run the Pipeline conda activate -n SPTCR_ENV

-5. For minimal Pipeline see Exemplary Pipeline
+3. For minimal Pipeline see Exemplary Pipeline: example.sh

 ## Running Pipeline